rubenvar/screen-to-cloudinary/README.md

 Deploy fn to Lambda:

-- Run `npm run build-lambda-package`.
+1. Run `npm run build-lambda-package`.
-- Upload the .zip into Lambda function (through S3, it's too big as it must include the whole `node_modules` folder 🤷‍♂️).
+2. Upload the .zip into Lambda function (through S3, it's too big becuse it has the `node_modules` folder 🤷‍♂️).
-- Setup all the API Gateway, etc.
+3. Setup all the API Gateway, etc. in AWS.
-- Set `CLOUDINARY_URL` env variable **in Lambda**.

 Test the function deployed at `<URL to Lambda endpoint>`: